-If you’re a smart PPC advertiser, you have a whole lot of Facebook ads running at once.
-And, if you’re a savvy PPC advertiser, you know exactly how you want to optimize your ads given your campaign objectives.
+If you’re a smart paid social advertiser, you have a whole lot of Facebook ads running at once.
+And, if you’re a savvy advertiser, you know exactly how you want to optimize your ads given your campaign objectives.
 That’s where Facebook automation comes into play.

 Automated rules allow you to track under and over-pacing ad sets, schedule ads for certain days/times, pause or boost ads based on performance, run tests, and automatically rotate new creative in after a certain period of time.

 The number of hours you can save using these automated rules is huge and the more chances at automation you have, the more that number grows.

 That’s why we wanted to break down exactly what you're getting with the automated rules in Facebook's ad manager and with AdStage’s Automate product.
 That way, if you’re looking for more Facebook automation or a specific feature, you know where to find it!